softwareCobbler/luceedebug/readme.md

 The VS Code client extension is available as `luceedebug` when searching in the VS Code extensions pane (or it can be built locally, see subsequent instructions).

 ## Java Agent
-Min supported JDK is JDK11
+Min supported JDK is JDK11.
+Building requires JDK17 or higher.

 Built jars are available via github 'releases'.
 The most recent build is https://github.com/softwareCobbler/luceedebug/releases/latest